moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Request an account from the Analytical Platform team

-To request an account for the Analytical Platform, you should send an email with your GitHub username to the [Analytical Platform team](mailto:analytical_platform@digital.justice.gov.uk).
-Please provide details of your role and team, and why you need an account on the platform.
-The team will then invite you to join the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation.
+To request an account for the Analytical Platform, please head over to the [#ask-operations-engineering](https://asdslack.slack.com/archives/C01BUKJSZD4) slack channel.
+Provide your GitHub username and that you want to join the Analytical Services.
+The [Operations Engineering Team](https://operations-engineering.service.justice.gov.uk/) will invite you to join the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation.

-The invitation to join MoJ Analytical Services will usually be sent within 24 hours of your request.
+> **Note**
-If you haven't received your invitation following that time period, you can follow up in the [#analytical-platform-support](https://asdslack.slack.com/archives/C4PF7QAJZ) Slack channel (see [below](#3-slack-account) for joining details).
+> If you are having problems with gaining access to Slack then please contact us via [email](analytical_platform@digital.justice.gov.uk)

 ### Accept your invitation to the MoJ Analytical Services GitHub organisation